georgeguo-cn/TopicVAE/README.md

 ## TopicVAE
-This is the Pytorch implementation for our ACM MM 2022 paper:
+This is the Tensorflow  implementation for our ACM MM 2022 paper:
 >Zhiqiang Guo, Guohui Li, Jianjun Li, Huaicong Chen.
 TopicVAE: Topic-aware Disentanglement Representation Learning for Enhanced Recommendation.
 In MM 2022.
 [Paper](#)

 ### checkpoints